Josephine Bakhita: Conversion to Catholicism and freedom

-Canossian Sister
+Canossian sister

-On 7 December 1893, Josephine Bakhita entered the novitiate of the Canossian Sisters and on 8 December 1896, she took her vows, welcomed by Cardinal Sarto.
+On 7 December 1893, Josephine Bakhita entered the novitiate of the Canossians and on 8 December 1896, she took her vows, welcomed by Cardinal Sarto.
 In 1902 she was assigned to the Canossian convent at Schio, in the northern Italian province of Vicenza, where she spent the rest of her life.
-Her only extended time away was between 1935 and 1939, when she stayed at the Missionary Novitiate in Vimercate (Milan); mostly visiting other Canossian communities in Italy, talking about her experiences and helping to prepare young sisters for work in Africa.
+Her only extended time away was between 1935 and 1939, when she stayed at the Missionary Novitiate in Vimercate (near Milan); mostly visiting other Canossian communities in Italy, talking about her experiences and helping to prepare young sisters for work in Africa.
 A strong missionary drive animated her throughout her entire life – "her mind was always on God, and her heart in Africa".

 During her 42 years in Schio, Bakhita was employed as the cook, sacristan, and portress (doorkeeper) and was in frequent contact with the local community.
 Her gentleness, calming voice, and the ever-present smile became well known and Vicenzans still refer to her as Sor Moretta ("little brown sister") or Madre Moretta ("black mother").
 Her special charisma and reputation for sanctity were noticed by her order; the first publication of her story (Storia Meravigliosa by Ida Zanolini) in 1931, made her famous throughout Italy.
 During the Second World War (1939–1945) she shared the fears and hopes of the townspeople, who considered her a saint and felt protected by her presence.
 Bombs did not spare Schio, but the war passed without a single casualty.

 Her last years were marked by pain and sickness.
 She used a wheelchair but she retained her cheerfulness, and if asked how she was, she would always smile and answer: "As the Master desires."
 In the extremity of her last hours, her mind was driven back to her youth in slavery and she cried out: "The chains are too tight, loosen them a little, please!"
 After a while, she came round again.
 Someone asked her, "How are you?
 Today is Saturday," probably hoping that this would cheer her because Saturday is the day of the week dedicated to Mary, mother of Jesus.
 Bakhita replied, "Yes, I am so happy: Our Lady...
 Our Lady!"
 These were her last audible words.

 Bakhita died at 8:10 PM on 8 February 1947.
 For three days, her body lay in repose while thousands of people arrived to pay their respects.
 Her remains were translated to the Church of the Holy Family of the Canossian convent of Schio in 1969.